Graham, Hornets rally to beat Timberwolves 115-108 - WHIZ News

 TIP-INS

 Hornets: G Cody Martin is in concussion protocol and did not play for the third straight game.
-Hornets coach James Borrego said he expected Martin back after the All-Star break.
-Martin’s twin brother Caleb Martin started in Rozier’s place.
+Borrego said he expected Martin back after the All-Star break.
+Martin’s twin brother, Caleb Martin, started in Rozier’s place.

 TOWNS OUT